 Bulk discounts per customer are particularly useful if you have different types of customers or different pricing strategies to apply.
-WooCommerce All Discounts (WAD) gives you the ability to create different bulk discounts for each customer group depending on their roles or their user group.
-In other words, with the WooCommerce All Discounts plugin, you can achieve price per user role WooCommerce discounts.
+Conditional Discounts for WooCommerce (WAD) gives you the ability to create different bulk discounts for each customer group depending on their roles or their user group.
+In other words, with the Conditional Discounts for WooCommerce plugin, you can achieve price per user role WooCommerce discounts.

 In today’s article, you will learn how to create a bulk discount per customer role and per customer group in a few clicks.

 How to create a bulk discount strategy per customer role?

 User roles are the standard user categorization feature on a standard WordPress website.
 Let’s assume that you have different customer roles on your website, each of them with specific rights.

 This is a WooCommerce bulk discount demo that will help you create a bulk discount per customer role, we’ll first need to create a products list that will contain all the products we want to target.
 If you don’t know how to create a product list, please start here.

 Before creating our discount, let’s use an example to better illustrate how it will work: